 Disclaimer: Product links contain affiliate marketing links where I get a small commission when you purchase from that site.
 As an Amazon Associate, I earn from qualifying purchases.
-Read my Affiliate Marketing Policy here.
 Also, please verify all product and pricing information directly with the linked brands.
-MensUnderwearGuide.com is not responsible for errors or product discrepancies.
+I am not responsible for errors or product discrepancies.

 Author’s Note: Tani sent me these Silk Cut Hip Briefs free of charge to try out.
 However, I was not compensated in any other way, and all opinions are my own.

-What I love about the world of men’s underwear is that there are many brands, styles, and designs to try out.
+What I love about men’s underwear is that there are many brands, styles, and designs to try out.
 While it seems everyone wears the same leading brands – such as Calvin Klein and Hanes in the U.S. – this isn’t the case.
-I believe all guys need to experiment with wearing new, unique, and exciting brands.
+All guys need to experiment with wearing new, unique, and exciting brands.
 And underwear experimentation brings us to today’s latest addition to my underwear collection, Tani USA.

 Tani reached out to a certain men’s underwear expert (me!) to provide a review of one of their products, and I chose their Silk Cut Hip Briefs for two reasons.
 First, as I have noted previously, briefs are rising in popularity again amongst guys.
 Not only do I want to add more briefs to my collection, but I also want to provide help to guys seeking to switch to briefs.